20 Best Running Tips from a Run Coach

 These running tips can help you run stronger and faster and enjoy your running program more.
 I'm including the best advice from the experts at Custom Performance physical therapy in New York City and from my own experience as a running coach and trainer.
-Whether you're a beginning runner or a seasoned ultra runner, these strategies can help you excel at running.
+Whether you're a beginning runner or regularly tackle marathons, these strategies can help you excel at running a variety of distances.

 running-tips